spacetelescope/jwst/docs/jwst/background_step/arguments.rst

 ``--mmag_extract``
   Only applies to Wide Field Slitless Spectroscopy (WFSS) exposures.
-  Sets the minimum magnitude limit to use when selecting sources from the WFSS source catalog, which is used to exclude source-impacted pixels from the WFSS image when computing a scaling value.
+  Sets the minimum magnitude limit to use when selecting sources from the WFSS source catalog, based on the value of `isophotal_abmag` in the source catalog.
 Defaults to 99.